 - Once an account is closed, a final bill is issued.
 A property is subject to lien once the due date of the final bill has passed.
-Sections 15.2-5139 and 21-118.4 of the 1950 Code of Virginia, as amended, dictate the Service Authority’s collection procedures relative to unpaid closed accounts.
-These code sections state in part:
+Sections 15.2-2119 and 15.2-5139 of the Code of Virginia, as amended, dictate the Service Authority’s collection procedures relative to unpaid closed accounts.

 Courtesy Adjustments for Leaks and Pools

 As a courtesy, the Authority offers a billing adjustment for unusually high water consumption due to leaks that have been repaired in a timely manner once identified.
 Requests for adjustment must be made to the Customer Service Department within 90 days of the repair.
 Customers are required to complete a Request for Courtesy Billing Adjustment Form which includes a description of the leak, proof of repair, and other required information.
 Customers should receive a response to their request within two weeks.

 Requests related to leaks found in the home are limited to once in a five year period per customer per location.
 Requests related to external leaks, such as a leak in the service line to a home or irrigation system, are limited to one per location for as long as ownership of the location has not changed.
 The billing period eligible for adjustment is limited to no more than three months.
 Adjustments related to internal leaks are typically calculated by crediting 50% of the water and sewer consumption charges in excess of your normal use.
 Adjustments related to external leaks are typically calculated by crediting 50% of the water consumption charges in excess of your normal use plus 100% of the sewer consumption charges in excess of your normal use.